 WHY THIS PETITION MATTERS:

 We, the undersigned, demand that Christopher Triplett be held accountable for cruelly taking the life of an innocent dog.
-This man beat, dragged and threw the dog from a pedestrian bridge, not once, but twice.
-The dog was undoubtedly injured and in pain from the first plunge into the ground and Triplett dragged him up again to complete his killing mission.
+This man beat, dragged, and threw the dog from a pedestrian bridge, not once, but twice.
+The dog was undoubtedly injured and in pain from the first plunge into the ground, and Triplett dragged him up again to complete his killing mission.
 Animal Victory and its supporters demand that Triplett face true repercussions for his abhorrent behavior.
-This man must be held accountable for what he did!
+This man must be held accountable for his actions.
 We demand Christopher Triplett to be prosecuted to the fullest extent of the law for the charge of Aggravated animal cruelty, which is a Class E felony in Tennessee.

 Research has consistently shown a strong link between animal cruelty and human violence.
 Individuals who commit such heinous acts against animals often pose a threat to society as a whole, as animal abuse is frequently a precursor to other violent crimes.
 Failing to hold this man accountable not only denies justice for the dog who died at his hands but also endangers the community at large.
 It is imperative that we send a clear message that such cruelty will not be tolerated.